Deformations of algebras in noncommutative geometry: Formal deformation theory and Kontsevich's theorem

 \subsection{Formality theorems}

 We will also state results for $C^\infty$ manifolds, both for added generality, and also to help build intuition.
-In the $C^\infty$ case we will take $\bk = \bC$ and let $\cO_X$ be the algebra of smooth complex-valued functions on $X$.
-There is one technicality: we restrict to \emph{local} Hochschild cohomology, cf.~Remark \ref{r:lhc}.
+In the $C^\infty$ case we will take $\bk = \bC$ and let $\cO(X)$ be the algebra of smooth complex-valued functions on $X$; there is, however, one technicality: we restrict in this case to the ``local'' part of Hochschild cohomology as defined in Remark \ref{r:lhc} (this difference can be glossed over in a first reading).
 In the affine case, in this section, we will assume that $\bk$ is a field of characteristic zero. \begin{theorem}[Hochschild-Kostant-Rosenberg] Let $X$ be a either smooth affine variety over a field $\bk$ of characteristic zero or a $C^\infty$ manifold.
-Then, the Hochschild cohomology ring $\HH^\bullet(\cO_X,\cO_X) \cong \wedge^\bullet_{\cO_X} T_X$ is the ring of \emph{polyvector fields} on $X$. \end{theorem} Explicitly, a polyvector field of degree $d$ is a sum of elements of the form
+Then, the Hochschild cohomology ring $\HH^\bullet(\cO(X),\cO(X)) \cong \wedge^\bullet_{\cO(X)} \Vect(X)$ is the ring of \emph{polyvector fields} on $X$. \end{theorem} Explicitly, a polyvector field of degree $d$ is a sum of elements of the form

-where each $\xi_i \in T_X$ is a vector field on $X$, i.e., when $X$ is an affine algebraic variety, $T_X = \Der(\cO_X,\cO_X)$.
+where each $\xi_i \in \Vect(X)$ is a vector field on $X$, i.e., when $X$ is an affine algebraic variety, $\Vect(X) = \Der(\cO(X),\cO(X))$.

 Thus, the deformations are classified by certain \emph{bivector fields} (those whose obstructions vanish).
 As we will explain, the first obstruction is that the bivector field be Poisson.
 Moreover, deforming along this direction is the same as quantizing the Poisson structure.
-So the question reduces to: which Poisson structures on $\cO_X$ can be quantized?
+So the question reduces to: which Poisson structures on $\cO(X)$ can be quantized?
 It turns out, by a very deep result of Kontsevich, that \emph{they all can.}

-To make this precise, we need to generalize the notion of quantization: we spoke about quantizing graded $\cO_X$, but in general this is not graded when $X$ is smooth.
+To make this precise, we need to generalize the notion of quantization: we spoke about quantizing graded $\cO(X)$, but usually this is not graded when $X$ is smooth.
 (Indeed, a grading would mean that $X$ has a $\bG_m$-action, and in general the fixed point(s) will be singular.
-For example, if $\cO_X$ is nonnegatively graded with $(\cO_X)_0 = \bk$, i.e., the action is contracting with a single fixed point, then $X$ is singular unless $X = \bA^n$ is an affine space.)
+For example, if $\cO(X)$ is nonnegatively graded with $(\cO(X))_0 = \bk$, i.e., the action is contracting with a single fixed point, then $X$ is singular unless $X = \bA^n$ is an affine space.)

-Instead, we introduce a formal parameter $\hbar$: \begin{definition} A \emph{deformation quantization} is a one-parameter formal deformation $A_\hbar = (B[\![\hbar]\!], \star)$ of a Poisson algebra $B$ which is compatible with the Poisson structure: